With high-profile backers, EV startup Rivian goes public

 SILVER SPRING, Md.
-(AP) — Shares in Rivian Automotive are set to trade publicly on Wednesday, and the world should get a better idea of just how hot investors are for the electric vehicle market.
+(AP) — Shares in Rivian Automotive are set to trade publicly Wednesday, and the world should get a better idea of just how excited investors are about the electric vehicle market.

-Rivian, the EV startup backed by Amazon and Ford, raised at least $10.5 billion in its public offering to help it ramp up production of its trucks, vans and SUVs.
+Rivian, the EV startup backed by Amazon and Ford, hopes to raise about $12 billion with the sale of 153 million shares, which would top the $8 billion Uber raised in its IPO in 2019.
+Rivian said it will use the money to ramp up production of its trucks, vans and SUVs.
 It's the latest in what's becoming a long line of companies trying to carve out some of Tesla's dominant market share.

-The offering of 135 million shares was priced at $78 per share, according to The Wall Street Journal, giving Rivian a market value of $77 billion on a fully diluted basis.
-That compares to Honda's $53 billion and Ford’s $80 billion.
+With shares priced at $78 and about 850 million shares outstanding after the offering, Rivian would have a market value of $66.5 billion.
+That compares with Honda's $53 billion and Ford’s $80 billion.

 Automakers big and small, new and old, are chasing Tesla, which has largely dominated the electric vehicle market for years, amassing a market value of more than $1 trillion along the way.
 So far this year, Tesla has sold around 627,300 vehicles.